diojin/mockingjay/docs/bigdata/Digest of A Byte of Python.md

 Automated tools can retrieve the documentation from your program in this manner.
 Therefore, I strongly recommend that you use docstrings for any non-trivial function that you write.
 The **pydoc** command that comes with your Python distribution works similarly to help() using docstrings.

 ## Modules
 What if you wanted to reuse a number of functions in other programs that you write?
-As you might have guessed, the answer is modules.
+As you might have guessed, the answer is **module**s.

-There are various methods of writing modules, but the simplest way is to create a file with a .py extension that contains functions and variables.
+1. `There are various methods of writing modules, but the simplest way is to create a file with a .py extension that contains functions and variables`.

-Another method is to `write the modules in the native language in which the Python interpreter itself was written`.
+2. `Another method is to write the modules in the native language in which the Python interpreter itself was written`.
 For example, you can write modules in the C programming language and when compiled, they can be used from your Python code when using the standard Python interpreter.

 A module can be imported by another program to make use of its functionality.
 This is how we can use the Python standard library as well.

-The **sys** module contains functionality related to the Python interpreter and its environment i.e. the system.
+The **sys** module contains functionality related to `the Python interpreter` and `its environment` i.e. the system.

 When Python executes the import sys statement, it looks for the sys module.
 In this case, it is one of the built-in modules, and hence Python knows where to find it.

-If it was not a compiled module i.e. a module written in Python, then the Python interpreter will search for it in the directories listed in its `sys.path` variable.
-If the module is found, then the statements in the body of that module are run and the module is made available for you to use.
+`If it was not a compiled module` i.e. a module written in Python, then the Python interpreter will search for it in the directories listed in its `sys.path` variable.
+If the module is found, then `the statements in the body of that module are run` and the module is made available for you to use.
 Note that `the initialization is done only the first time that we import a module`.

 The argv variable in the sys module is accessed using the dotted notation i.e. sys.argv .